nmshd/documentation/_docs_integrate/attribute-introduction.md

 ## RelationshipAttributes

 A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) is used to store data that is relevant in the context of a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between two Identities.
 Both Identities involved in the Relationship must agree to its creation.
 RelationshipAttributes are specific to a Relationship.
 In the context of a single Relationship, each RelationshipAttribute has its unique `key` for identification.
 RelationshipAttributes can be shared with third parties as long as their `confidentiality` is not `"private"`.
+Sharing a RelationshipAttribute with third parties that are not involved in the Relationship in which the RelationshipAttribute exists leads to the creation of ThirdPartyRelationshipAttributes.

 For information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}